Home

 • Aim to have your speech ready BEFORE the deadline.

-Give yourself time to prepare thoroughly, including a review of your opponents' campaigns.
+Give yourself time to prepare thoroughly, including time to review of your opponents' campaigns.

-You can help them make that decision by being confident which you will show through:
+You can help them make that decision by being confident and prepared.
+You will show that through:

 • your speaking style - natural, sincere, fluent, understandable (clear and able to be heard without straining)